 This can be done with the buttons on the battery monitor head unit or even easier via the VictronConnect app.
-Note that a VE.Direct Bluetooth Smart dongle or VE.Direct to USB interface is required.

 This chapter describes how to configure the battery monitor by making the basic settings.
 See the All features and settings [23] chapter for all settings and features.